cvrebert/lmvtfy/README.md

 ## Usage
 Java 7+ is required to run LMVTFY.
 For instructions on building LMVTFY yourself, see [the Contributing docs](https://github.com/cvrebert/lmvtfy/blob/master/CONTRIBUTING.md).

 LMVTFY requires and accepts exactly one command-line argument, which is the port number to run its HTTP server on, e.g. `8080`.
+Once you've built the JAR, run `java -jar lmvtfy-assembly-1.0.jar 8080` (replace `8080` with whatever port number you want).

 Other settings live in `application.conf`.
 In addition to the normal Akka and Spray settings, LMVTFY offers the following settings:
 ```